 Welcome to BVCT

-Welcome to the new website for the Blackwater Valley Countryside Trust
+Welcome to the website for the Blackwater Valley Countryside Trust

-You can scroll to the bottom of this page to find out more about our aims and objectives, but put simply we’re a group of trustees and volunteers (membership at present over 350) doing all we can to look after the South’s hidden environmental gem – the Blackwater Valley.
+You can turn to the ‘About’ page to find out more about our aims and objectives, but put simply we’re a group of trustees and volunteers (membership at present over 350) doing all we can to look after the South’s hidden environmental gem – the Blackwater Valley.

 We’ve grown robustly since we started in 2006 but we always need more people to get involved with our work – whether as a Trustee, a member or a volunteer.
 Joining is quick, easy and cheap – just click here, or here for more information about us.

-Please take a few minutes to stroll round our website.
+Please scroll down for the latest news, and then take a few minutes to stroll round the rest of our website.
 If you are one of the 300,000 people fortunate to live in the Valley, we hope it will make you want to help.